-Mathematics [MA] B (3 credits) MAT212, Brief Calculus, or a higher level mathematics course d.
-Humanities and Fine Arts [HU] 6
+Mathematics [MA] B (3 credits) MAT212, Brief Calculus, or a higher level mathematics course

-Computers/Statistics/Quantitative Applications [CS] (3 credits).
+2) Computers/Statistics/Quantitative Applications [CS] (3 credits).

 Note: Students are encouraged to select GBS221 or CIS105 to satisfy [CS].

 Students are encouraged to choose course work from more than one discipline for a total of six semester credits.